 New scientific literature is being published at an exponential pace.
 For an individual researcher, it might take months to do an extensive review of even a single topic.
 Science has harnessed the potential of machines for this job.
 What if there was a machine that could read all the papers in a couple of minutes and give the lead forward?
 Although this might seem impossible for now, a novel approach has been applied to utilize the literature for the discovery of materials with very little supervision.
+In this article, we will see how machine learning is changing the world.

 Growth in Scientific Literature